Asian markets guarded as Athens strives to reach deal

 Volatility was poised to pick up, suggesting the recent risk-positive sentiment may face a short-term pullback.

-The CBOE Volatility index VIX, which measures expected volatility in Wall Street's S&P 500 over the next 30 days, closed at 18.16, near an upper limit of a technical range between 15.75 and 18.75.
+The CBOE Volatility index VIX, which measures expected volatility in the S&P 500 over the next 30 days, closed at 18.16, near an upper limit of a technical range between 15.75 and 18.75.
 A fall towards the lower end would suggest a continuation of the risk rally, analysts say.
+A rise in the VIX index reflects receding fears of sharp market falls.

-Asian credit markets were cautious, with the spreads on the iTraxx Asia ex-Japan investment grade index widening by 4 basis points on Thursday.
+Asian credit markets were cautious, with the spreads on the iTraxx Asia ex-Japan investment grade index widening slightly by one basis point early on Thursday.

 CHINA CPI, CENTRAL BANKS